eighty20results/e20r-directory-for-pmpro/readme.txt

 1. show_roles: Display the users if they have been assigned the role(s) listed (default: null, accepts comma separated list of role names)
 1. members_only_link: Show the link to the profile details page to logged in and active members only (default: 'false', accepts 'true' or 'false')
 1. editable_profile: If the user is logged in, they are shown both a view and edit link for their profile page (default: 'false', accepts 'true' or 'false').
 Caution: The edit link may direct the user to the WordPress backend unless a front-end profile plugin is installed (For example: Theme My Login)
 1. profile_page_slug: The page slug for the profile page to send the viewer to if they click on the profile for a user.
-This will allow multiple profile and directory pages on the same server.
+(This will also allow multiple profile and directory pages on the same site).
 1. filter_key_name: Allows filtering of the directory based on the User Meta key and value (for instance a Register Helper field name and value).
 This attribute must be used together with the 'filter_key_value' attribute.
 1. filter_key_value: Allows filtering of the directory based on the User Meta key and value (for instance a Register Helper field name and value).
 This attribute must be use together with the 'filter_key_name' attribute.